The Basics

 4. Rinse and repeat

 • Many people are concerned that opening credit cards will have a negative impact on their credit.
-That's a valid concern!
 But overall, having more available credit and using cards responsibly can significantly improve your credit score.

 • Payment history (35%): If you pay your credit card bills on time each month, this should help your score increase.
 This is the biggest factor in your score, so set up autopay and never be late on a payment!